torvalds/linux/Documentation/teaching/lectures/smp.rst

    * They have a higher latency than spin locks

-Conceptually, the :c:func:`mutex_lock` operation is relatively simple: if the mutex is not acquired we an take the fast path via an atomic exchange operation:
+Conceptually, the :c:func:`mutex_lock` operation is relatively simple: if the mutex is not acquired we can take the fast path via an atomic exchange operation: